aerogear-attic/mobile-cli/Readme.md

     - client
         - create client <clientName> <clientType> # will create a representation of the mobile client application
-    - service-config
+    - serviceconfig
-        - create service-config # this command will likely prompt for needed imputs
+        - create serviceconfig # this command will likely prompt for needed imputs
     - binding
         - create binding <consuming_service> <bindable_service> # will create the binding and pod preset and optionally redeploy the integration_taget for example: mobile create binding fh-sync keycloak